wumm-project/Seminar-S22/Lecture/README.md

 __Learning Objectives:__
 * Once more about the concept of a system
-* Concepts in the ORG and FOAF ontologies
+* The concept of an organisation in the ORG and FOAF ontologies
 * Agents, Groups and Organisations as structures capable of action
 * Ian Sommerville on Organisation as Socio-Technical System
-* Shchedrovitsky on Organisations

 __Slides:__
 * [Organisations as Systems](Organisations.pdf)